 While I don’t do day trips every time I come to the UK, I do often build them into my itineraries.
 I debated doing it this time, especially as I’ve hit many of the notable, day trip-suitable locales over the years, but then I realized there’s a place I could revisit that I don’t have strong memories of, since I went so long ago.
 That place is Glastonbury, in Somerset, which was one of the stops on my very first international trip in 2003.
 On that trip though, Steve was driving me (plus our friends Zoe and Cory) around, so it was easy to get where we wanted to go.
 Plus, Glastonbury was just one of the places we hit on a little English driving tour over a few days, so it didn’t necessarily stand out amongst the several places we went to.
 So why not go again?
 I knew I wouldn’t be able to spend much more time there on this trip, but I’m a more seasoned traveler now, so I thought I could get more out of it this time.
 I also knew I could take advantage of being in the area by adding a new-to-me, nearby town, Wells, to my itinerary.
 With that in mind a month or so ago, I checked train fares and booked my tickets.
 Easy-peasy!

 You want to know what DIDN’T make my travel experience easier though?
 The fact that, upon arrival at Castle Cary (the nearest station to both Wells and Glastonbury, neither of which have their own stations), there was literally NO way for me to leave the station to get to Wells.
 “But Jeff, how did this happen?!”
 I hear you asking.
 Dear reader, it just came down to a combination of bad luck and not knowing enough about the area, I think!
 While I knew that I would need to get a taxi from Castle Cary to get to Wells, what I DIDN’T know is that I should have pre-booked one.
-There’s no Uber there, but there are several local taxi companies, most (or all) of which have signs up at the station.
-I called EVERY one of them (5-6 companies) and none of them could get me.
+There’s no Uber there, but there are several local taxi companies, most (or all, perhaps?) of which have signs up at the station.
+I called EVERY one of them (5-6 companies) and none of them could pick me up.
 I mean, really?!
 I was shocked!
 I looked into bus service as well, which seemed to be mediocre at best (there was no bus scheduled to be there for an hour and, even when it arrived, it would have taken another hour and a couple of transfers to get to Wells).
 I was both surprised and a bit irritated, but these things happen when you travel, so you just have to roll with it.
-Thankfully, the guy who answered one of my calls said that, although he couldn’t get me right when I arrived, he could in about an hour, so I called him back after I ran out of companies to call and he said he’d be happy to get me.
+Thankfully, the guy who answered one of my calls said that although he couldn’t get me right when I arrived, he could in about an hour, so I called him back after I ran out of companies to call and he said he’d be happy to get me.
 That meant that I had to sit on the platform at this little station for an hour, but it could have been worse.
 I was worried it would rain, but over the hour I was there, the clouds dissipated more and more, so at least there was a silver lining.
-Thankfully, I didn’t have to wait too long – the driver got there when he said he would and then got me safely to Wells.
+Thankfully, I didn’t have to wait too long – the driver got there when he said he would and then he got me safely to Wells.
 The next time you need a taxi in Castle Cary, talk to Ian at IT Cars!
 And, to avoid the need to wait around for a ride, pre-book with him. 🙂

 Once my new pal Ian got me to Wells, I hit the ground running to ensure I could see all the things I wanted to (and had already booked).
 Although only one thing during my day was booked for a specific time (more on that in a bit), I had limited time in both Wells and Glastonbury and having to wait at the station for an hour meant that I didn’t have as much time as I wanted, so I headed straight for The Bishop’s Palace (weird name, I know, since I don’t think of bishops living in palaces), which has been the home of the local Church of England bishops for over 800 years (I guess it’s called Bishop’s rather than Bishops’ because only one bishop lives there at a time?).
 That’s still true today for some of the space, but the majority of it is used for public functions and, of course, as a place for tourists like me to visit.